 (WordPress Page Deleted)

-To learn how to permanently delete the page, see the tutorial below:
+To learn how to permanently delete the page, see this tutorial:

-After deleting the sample WordPress page, the next step is to delete the sample WordPress page.
+After deleting the sample WordPress page, the next step is to delete the sample page.

 Now that you have deleted the sample page, the next step is to delete unnecessary WordPress plugins.